Bee Bennett Mansion

 The Entity of the Nanny of Marcus Jr.

 She still has guilt about young Marcus Jr.’s death, and paces the floors where the youngster still plays.
 Perhaps she tries to be his Nanny still since they are both spirits

-It may be this entity who tries to help brides get ready for their big day.
+It may be that she is the entity who tries to help brides get ready for their big days.
 She may be the one who likes to leave a rose for the bride-to-be.

 The Entity of Marcus Jr.

-This 3-4 year old died from a fall down the stairs, perhaps doing some risky behavior that active children challenge themselves to do.
+This 3-4 year old died from a fall down the stairs.
 He must have been a handful for his nanny.
-Other sources claim that he died of a disease, but they could be confusing the little boys; The Bees’ little boy died of the croup.
+Other sources claim that he died of a disease, but they could be confusing the two boys; The Bees’ little boy died of the croup.

-Little Marcus is still a ball of fire, who perhaps plays with the little two year old son of the Bees; teaching him how to be mischievous in this world.
+Little Marcus is still a ball of fire, who perhaps plays with the two year old son of the Bees, teaching him how to be mischievous in this world.
 Even though the little Bee boy died years before Marcus Jr., children are open and could’ve found each other.

-Besides playing with items, water faucets and lights, the little boys enjoyed throwing glasses in the bar area.
-The Bartender brought in a ball and bat, telling the unseen mischievous little boys to play with them instead of the glasses.
-The ball and bat were moved all over the bar, sometime in places where the bartender could trip over them.
+Besides playing with things like water faucets and lights, the little boys enjoy throwing glasses in the bar area.
+One time, the Bartender brought in a ball and bat, telling the unseen mischievous spirits to play with them instead.
+The ball and bat were moved all over the bar, sometime ending up in places where the bartender could trip over them.
 But, it was better than ducking flying glasses!